ohansrud/stock-alerts/README.md

   * Update all Stocks values in database with last quote
 * DELETE /stock-alerts/stocks/GOOGL
   * Removes all stock information about a ticker
+* PUT /stock-alerts/stocks/history/1999
+  * Update all historical Stocks values in database from a year pass as parameter

 #### Formulas